-- a completed and signed application for admission - a \$40 nonrefundable application fee (check or money order) payable to: The University of Toledo. - Academic credentials: - an official high school transcript or results of the test of General Educational Development (GED) - official college transcripts from all regionally accredited universities attended - results from either the ACT or SAT if the student is a resident of a state other than Ohio out of high school less than two years.
+- · a completed and signed application for admission - a \$40 nonrefundable application fee (check or money order) payable to: The University of Toledo - · academic credentials: - an official high school transcript complete with a graduation date or results of the test of General Educational Development (GED) - official college transcripts from all regionally accredited universities attended - results from either the ACT or SAT if the student is a resident of a state other than Ohio out of high school less than two years. - Copy of Resident Alien card (green card) if the student is a United States permanent resident.